Why We Love It

 This area of work expects fair growth in the next decade.
 Many job opportunities are expected to emerge from a high retirement rate among the avionics sector compared to industrial growth.
 Increased government spending on this sector and a growing economy are additional factors that will promote employment for interested candidates.
 Individuals demonstrating prior experience and latest knowledge of technologies will get good job prospects.

 Avionics technicians work at aerospace companies, armed services, large airports where aircraft servicing or repair is done, commuter and regional airlines companies, and FAA repair stations.
 Some employers are SkyWest Airlines, Guardian Flight, DynCorp International LLC., Precision Avionics Group, General Atomics and Affiliated Companies, Sierra Nevada Corporation, Dow Aero Logistics, LLC, etc.

-Can I Become an Avionics Technician?
+How To Become an Avionics Technician

 Avionics Technician Salary Data